 \subsubsection{Remark}

 It is interesting to observe the difference from the linearization scheme proposed in \cite{FT-analytic} for a Brownian setup.
 There, the BSDE is expanded around a linear driver in the first step.
-Then, in the second step, the resultant set of linear BSDEs are evaluated by the small-variance asymptotic expansion of the forward SDE, or by the interacting particle simulation method proposed in Fujii \& Takahashi (2015)~\cite{FT-particle}.
-Thus, in order for the scheme of \cite{FT-analytic} works well, it requires the smallness of the non-linear terms in the driver $f$, although it naturally arises in many applications.
-Furthermore, due to the presence of large number of conditional expectations, calculating them analytically without involving the particle simulation technique~\cite{FT-particle} is unrealistic in most of the practical situations.
+Then in the second step the resultant set of linear BSDEs are evaluated by the small-variance asymptotic expansion of the forward SDE, or by the interacting particle simulation method proposed in Fujii \& Takahashi (2015)~\cite{FT-particle}.
+Hence, in order for the scheme of \cite{FT-analytic} works well, it requires the smallness of the non-linear terms in the driver $f$, although it naturally arises in many applications.
+Furthermore, due to the presence of large number of conditional expectations, calculating them analytically without invoking the particle simulation technique~\cite{FT-particle} is unrealistic in most of the practical situations.

 On the other hand, in the current scheme, the expansion of the driver is not directly performed and the significant part of non-linearity is taken into account at the zero-th order around the mean dynamics of the forward SDE as observed in (\ref{eq-Y-0th}).
 The effects of the stochasticity from the forward SDE are then taken into account perturbatively around this ``mean" solution.
 Therefore, the current scheme is expected to be more advantageous when there exists significant non-linearity in the driver.
-Furthermore, the special grading structure of approximating FBSDEs makes them explicitly solvable by ODEs without any use of simulation.
-Since the approximate solution of $(Y,Z,\psi(\cdot))$ is explicitly given as a function of the stochastic flows of $X$ with non-random coefficients fixed by ODEs, one can obtain not only the current value $(Y_0,Z_0,\psi_0(\cdot))$ but also its evolution by simply simulating the flows of $X$ (or $X$ itself for the polynomial case).
-Some numerical examples and error estimates are available in Fujii (2015)~\cite{Fujii-poly} based on this property for a certain class of models.
+Furthermore, the special grading structure of approximating FBSDEs makes them explicitly solvable by ODEs without using any Monte-Carlo simulation.
+Since the approximate solution of $(Y,Z,\psi(\cdot))$ is explicitly given as a polynomial in the stochastic flows of $X$, one can obtain not only the current value $(Y_0,Z_0,\psi_0(\cdot))$ but also its evolution by simply simulating the flows of $X$ (or $X$ itself for the polynomial case).
+Some numerical examples and empirical error estimates are available in Fujii (2015)~\cite{Fujii-poly} based on this property for a certain class of models.